ellessenne/mice.mcerror/README.md

 ## Installation

-You can install the development version of `mice.mcerror` from [GitHub](https://github.com/) with:
+You can install the development version of {mice.mcerror} from [GitHub](https://github.com/) with:

 ``` r